spacetelescope/mirage/docs/yaml_generator.rst

 Run the Yaml Generator
 ----------------------

 With the XML and pointing files in hand, and additional inputs defined above, Mirage's *yaml_generator.py* module can be called to create the associated yaml files.
-In this case, we specify that the yaml files produced by the *yaml_generator* will be output within a subdirectory of the working directory called *yaml_files*.
-We also define that when Mirage is run, the simulated data will be output into a subdirectory called *simulated_data*.
+We specify a location for the oputput yaml files using the *output_dir* keyword.
+We also define the directory into which the final simulated data will be placed, using the *simulated_output_dir* keyword.
 This information will be placed into the constructed yaml files.

+Setting the *use_linearized_darks* option to True will cause the *yaml_generator* to look for linearized dark current files to use with the simulations.
+These files may be present in the collection of `Mirage` reference files.
+If linearized darks are not present, leaving this option as False will cause `Mirage` to use raw dark current ramps as inputs.

 ::

 	  from mirage.yaml import yaml_generator

-	# Create a series of data simluator input yaml files
-	# from APT files

 	  yam = yaml_generator.SimInput(xml_file, pointing_file, catalogs=catalogs, verbose=True,
-                                  output_dir='yaml_files', simdata_output_dir='simulated_data',
+                                  output_dir='/location/to/place/yaml_files',
+                                  simdata_output_dir='/location/to/place/simulated_data',
                                   parameter_defaults=params, datatype='raw')
     yam.use_linearized_darks = True
     yam.create_inputs()

 The outptut from this will be the collection of yaml files needed to run Mirage and create all of the simulated observation files.
 An :ref:`example yaml file <example_yaml>` shows all of the parameters necessary when simulating an exposure.

+See the Imaging and WFSS notebooks in the `Mirage` repository for examples of *yaml_generator* use.

 Run Mirage
 ----------